 Black Suburbanization in metropolitan Washington

-The flow of DC’s Black residents into Prince George’s County is well-recognized; by 2015, that county’s 558,903 Blacks were approaching twice that of DC’s 310,792 Blacks.
+The flow of DC’s Black residents into Prince George’s County is well-recognized; by 2015, that county’s 558,903 Black residents were approaching twice that of DC’s 310,792 Black residents.
 But the significant Black suburbanization did not just happen in Prince George’s County.
 By 2015 Montgomery County’s Black population increased eight-fold to 174,054 or 17 percent of the county’s population; Fairfax County, almost seven-fold to 102,714, or 9 percent; Prince William County, almost 15-fold to 86,142, or 20 percent; and Loudoun County, five-fold to 25,281, or 7 percent.
 Both close-in Arlington County (18,587 or 8 percent) and Alexandria City (31,207, or 21 percent) almost doubled their Black populations.

 In short, greater Black suburbanization may have occurred in the Washington region than in any other metropolitan area.